thedarksidepy/thedarksidepy.github.io/_posts/2023-10-24-choose-the-right-warehouse-size.md

 To decrease the impact of spilling, the following steps can be taken:

 - Increase the size of the warehouse, which provides more memory and local disk space.
-- Review the query for optimization, especially if it's new query.
+- Review the query for optimization, especially if it's a new query.
 - Reduce the amount of data processed, such as improving partition pruning or projecting only the needed columns.
 - Decrease the number of parallel queries running in the warehouse.

 ### Determine optimal costs and performance (find the sweet spot)

-To achieve the optimal balance between performance and cost, start with an X-SMALL warehouse and gradually scale it up until the query duration stops halving.
+To achieve the optimal balance between performance and cost, start with an X-Small warehouse and gradually scale up until the query duration stops halving.
 This indicates that the warehouse resources are fully utilized and helps you identify the sweet spot of maximum performance at the lowest cost.

 ### Review Snowflake query history for errors

 Look out for error messages such as **"Warehouse full"** or **"Insufficient credit"**, which can indicate that the warehouse is unable to accommodate the query workload.

+### Summary

+1. Start with the smallest warehouse.

+2. Scale up only when metrics show consistent queuing, long execution times, or memory spill.

+3. A larger warehouse must deliver at least 2x speedup to justify its cost.

+4. Adjust auto-suspension to minimize idle charges, but balance against cache benefits.

+5. Monitor queue time, execution time, and spill metrics to guide decisions.

+6. Consider micropartition usage and concurrency patterns before resizing further.

+Right-sizing warehouses is an iterative process and requires monitoring and gradual adjustments.